ropensci/getCRUCLdata/README.md

 ## Install

-_getCRUCLdata_ is not available from CRAN.
+{getCRUCLdata} is not available from CRAN.
 You can install it from GitHub as follows.

 ``` r